karllhughes/learn/_posts/2022-06-09-5-technical-writing-services-compared.md

 date: 2022-06-09T19:52:11.957Z
 img: /assets/posts/3154_-draftdev_the-best-technical-writing-blogs_1200x2280_option-1.png
 ---
 The range of technical writing services is increasingly vast.
-Today, there are thousands of potential categories to choose from, each with their own unique tilts, effects, and ROI.
+Today, there are thousands of potential categories to choose from, each with its own unique tilts, effects, and ROI.
 And whether you need a little or a lot, you’re bound to feel overwhelmed while hunting for the right option.

 Even once you’ve narrowed down the type of technical writing service you want, you’ll still need to find a way to bring everything together.
 Not every team has an in-house expert (or an employee with specific technical writing skills), which is why picking an external partner is critical for bringing it all together.